Book Embeddings of k-Map Graphs: Preliminaries

 \section{Preliminaries}

-We consider simple undirected graphs $G = (V,E)$ with sets of vertices $V$ and edges $E$.
-Let $n$ denote the \emph{size} of $V$.
-A graph is \emph{planar} if it has a drawing (or a topological embedding) so that edges do not cross.
-It is $k$-\emph{planar} if each edge is crossed at most $k$ times.
-A planar drawing has \emph{faces}, which are closed regions whose boundary consists of a cycle of edges.
-A face $f$ is specified by a cyclic sequence from the \emph{set of vertices} $V(f)$ in its boundary.
-Here cut-vertices may appear repeatedly.
-A face is called a $d$-\emph{face} if $V(f)$ contains $d$ vertices.
-For convenience, we shall not distinguish between a graph and its planar representation.
+We consider undirected multigraphs $G = (V,E)$ with sets of $n \geq 1$ vertices $V$ and edges $E$, some of which have multiple copies.
+Self-loops are excluded.
+An undirected edge is denoted by a pair $\edge{u}{v}$, since it is later oriented from $u$ to $v$.
+A graph is $k$-\emph{planar} ($k \geq 0$) if it admits a drawing (or a topological embedding) such that every edge is crossed at most $k$ times.
+Clearly, 0-planar graphs are \emph{planar}.
+A planar drawing has \emph{faces}, which are hole-free regions if the planar graph is connected.
+A face is specified by the set $V(f)$ of \emph{vertices} in its boundary.
+If $V(f)$ contains $k \geq 2$ vertices, then $f$ has \emph{degree} $k$ and is called a $k$-\emph{face}.
+For convenience, we use (mixed) sets of vertices and edges to specify a face, e.g., a vertex $a$ and an edge $\edge{b}{c}$ for a triangle $(a,b,c)$.

+A \emph{multi-edge} between two vertices consists of several copies of an edge, one of which is the \emph{original} or 0-\emph{copy}.
+All but one copy is removed if a multigraph is \emph{simplified}.
+A simplified multigraph is a (topologically) \emph{simple} graph.
+Multi-edges shall be \emph{non-redundant}, such that there is no 2-face with two copies of an edge as its boundary.
+Hence, there are vertices in the interior and the exterior of a 2-\emph{cycle} formed by two copies of an edge.
+For convenience, we shall not distinguish between a planar multigraph and a planar drawing (embedding), such that we speak of vertices, edges, and faces of a multigraph.